بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 Of course, this does not mean that Muslims cannot try to respond to such “vain discourse”.
 As Surah An-Nahl, 16:125 states:

-“Invite (all) to the Way of thy Lord with wisdom and beautiful preaching; and argue with them in ways that are best and most gracious: for thy Lord knoweth best, who have strayed from His Path, and who receive guidance.”
+“Invite ˹all˺ to the Way of your Lord with wisdom and kind advice, and only debate with them in the best manner.
+Surely your Lord ˹alone˺ knows best who has strayed from His Way and who is ˹rightly˺ guided.”

 Not surprisingly, Chick was also known for his anti-Catholic tracts.
 He even made the preposterous claim that the Catholic Church started Islam in a vain attempt to control Jerusalem (http://www.chick.com/catalog/comics/0117.asp)!